tigerbeetle/tigerbeetle/docs/reference/account.md

   Additionally, the entire batch can be submitted as a [linked chain](#flagslinked), ensuring that if any event fails, none of them are committed, preserving the last timestamp unchanged.
-  This approach gives the application a chance to correct failed imported events, re-submitting the batch again whith the same user-defined timestamps.
+  This approach gives the application a chance to correct failed imported events, re-submitting the batch again with the same user-defined timestamps.

 ### `timestamp`